 6. a USB type A male to USB mini B male data cable

-1. Build Circuit.
-Test it on breadboard first.
+1. Build the circuit.
+Test it on a breadboard first.
 After that transfer the circuit to a perfboard.
 You need to do soldering.

 2. Hook up to your PC.
-Install driver for the USB-UART dongle.
+Install the driver for the USB-UART dongle.